SomaLogic Inc (SLGC): A Technical Analysis - News Heater

 SLGC) stock’s latest price update

-SomaLogic Inc (NASDAQ: SLGC)’s stock price has soared by 0.83 in relation to previous closing price of 2.40.
-Nevertheless, the company has seen a loss of -9.36% in its stock price over the last five trading days.
+SomaLogic Inc (NASDAQ: SLGC)’s stock price has gone decline by -12.45 in comparison to its previous close of 2.41, however, the company has experienced a -13.52% decrease in its stock price over the last five trading days.
 Seeking Alpha reported 2023-11-10 that SomaLogic Inc. (NASDAQ:SLGC ) Q3 2023 Results Conference Call November 8, 2023 4:30 PM ET Company Participants Noah Corin – IR, Gilmartin Group Adam Taich – Interim CEO Eliot Lurier – Interim Chief Financial Officer Conference Call Participants Kyle Mikson – Canaccord Genuity Kyle Boucher – TD Cowen Operator Good afternoon, and welcome to SomaLogic’s Third Quarter 2023 Earnings Conference Call.
 [Operator Instructions] As a reminder, this call is being recorded for replay purposes.

 SLGC’s Market Performance

-SomaLogic Inc (SLGC) has experienced a -9.36% fall in stock performance for the past week, with a -1.22% drop in the past month, and a 5.22% rise in the past quarter.
-The volatility ratio for the week is 7.64%, and the volatility levels for the past 30 days are at 6.15% for SLGC.
-The simple moving average for the last 20 days is -7.32% for SLGC’s stock, with a simple moving average of -1.39% for the last 200 days.
+SomaLogic Inc (SLGC) has seen a -13.52% fall in stock performance for the week, with a -14.57% decline in the past month and a -7.46% plunge in the past quarter.
+The volatility ratio for the week is 9.40%, and the volatility levels for the past 30 days are at 6.73% for SLGC.
+The simple moving average for the past 20 days is -18.99% for SLGC’s stock, with a -13.99% simple moving average for the past 200 days.

 Analysts’ Opinion of SLGC